huggla/sam-qgisserver/README.md

 *Note!
-Due to lack of time and upstream changes contantly breaking the build, this image won't get any updates.
+Due to lack of time and upstream changes constantly breaking the build, this image won't get any updates.

 # sam-qgisserver
 Secure and Minimal Qgis Server Docker-image.
 Only fastcgi, no web server.
 Share unix socket, /run/qgisserver/fastcgi.sock, with a fcgi-capable web server container (f ex. huggla/sam-lighttpd2).